ceramicnetwork/js-ceramic/packages/key-did-resolver/README.md

 https://tools.ietf.org/id/draft-jivsov-ecc-compact-05.html .

 During development there was not yet consensus on using all compressed keys.
 Support for uncompressed keys with the '04' prefix and raw keys (just the x,y bytes with no prefix) was kept for the P-256 and P-384 curves.
-Some in the community are used to working with
-NIST curves in this form.

 ## Code
 ```